Trump attacks Marie Yovanovitch during impeachment hearing, says everywhere she went 'turned bad'

 "The U.S. now has a very strong and powerful foreign policy, much different than proceeding administrations.
 It is called, quite simply, America First!
 With all of that, however, I have done FAR more for Ukraine than O," he wrote.

-In an exchange a few minutes later with House Intelligence Chairman Adam Schiff, D-Calif., Yovanovitch responded to the president's tweets.
-Democrats accused the president of "witness intimidation."
+In an exchange a few minutes later with Schiff, D-Calif., Yovanovitch responded to the president's tweets.

 "I don’t think I have such powers — not in Mogadishu, Somalia and other places.
 I actually think that where I've served over the years, I and others have demonstrably made things better, you know, for the U.S. as well as the countries that I’ve served in," she said.
 "Ukraine, for example, where there are huge challenges — including on the issue that we're discussing today of corruption.
 Huge challenges."